 - Thoughtfully Graphic Designed: It’s our responsibility to make the game look great in terms of art and graphic design.
 However, submitting your game to us without any art or thoughtful design will make the playtesting process very difficult.
 Please use placeholder art that reflects how you view the world of your game, and be intentional with your graphic design for the final prototype–user interface matters.
 Do not commission final art, though–that’s our responsibility as a publisher.

 - Rules: We need to be able to figure out how to play the game by reading the rules.
 Just as with any written work, confusing writing, poor English, and numerous typos will negatively affect our impression of your work.
 A Microsoft Word file is completely fine, but please try to insert examples and photographs/images throughout the rules.

 - Flexibility: We may love your game, but there’s still a high chance that we’ll have some changes we want to make it better and make it more marketable.
 Please be clear with us up front if there are certain changes you will never consider.
 If you won’t consider any changes, you’re not a good fit for us.

-- Unique: We’re looking for unique themes and mechanisms–please, no pirates, zombies, Cthulu, or trains.
+- Unique: We’re looking for unique themes and mechanisms–please, no pirates, zombies, Cthulhu, or trains.
 Jamey typically does not enjoy stock games, tactical combat games (or games the primarily focus on combat/war), hidden-movement games, party games, take-that games, punishing games, programming, and dungeon crawlers…but there are exceptions to those preferences.